 If you need to transfer your child to a different site (i.e. West River to Manidokan), please contact our office.
 If spaces are available you may transfer your child to a different location with a $20 transfer fee/per camper/per transfer.
 This fee is separate from the cost of the camp program.
 Transfer fees are non-refundable and non-transferable.

-My child is registered for camp but I keep getting emails from CampDoc, what have I missed?
+My child is registered for camp but I keep getting emails from CampWise, what have I missed?

-Upon registering, you will receive a confirmation email from CampDoc.
+Upon registering, you will receive a confirmation email.
 You will then receive weekly emails concerning your account balance and Camper Health form.

 Once your balance is paid in full, balance emails will stop.

-Once your Camper Health form is complete (100%), those emails will also stop.
+Once your Camper forms are completed, those emails will also stop.

 Do you offer a sibling discount?